ericdjiang/SLogo-Turtle-Parser/doc/DESIGN_PLAN.md

 #### Design Details
 The front-end external API will be in the StageModel class.
 This is where the user is able to change the background color and move the turtle around the screen.
 The StageModel class provides an end-to-end solution to allowing the user to change alter any Stage-specific parameters on the fly (including but not limited to the colors of the turtle/lines, stroke widths, and the size of the stage).
 This is achieved in the StageModel API by providing public setter methods to alter each of these state variables which are called by the StageVisualizer whenever an eventlistener for a button/GUI element is triggered.
 Since the StageModel also stores the result of the user-specified front-end attributes, the StageVisualizer can then read from the StageModel via getter methods and render the corresponding JavaFX nodes on screen based on the input parameters.

-The back-end external API will include the console model.
+The back-end external API will include the consoleView model.
 This section of the program will include the parser that provides the main functionality in terms of executing commands.
 A key feature of our SLOGO project is the ConsoleModel, which contains an entire history of the commands that the user input.
 Just as any other Model class, this ConsoleModel backend external API provides getter and setter methods to retrieve and update, respectively, the corresponding state variables.

 The front-end internal classes will provide features that do not require any processing by the back-end.
 This includes changing the color or formating the display, changing the input language, and viewing lists of old commands or variables.
 These classes will use each of the language properties.